Aonodensetsu/xmas_tree_visualizer/README.md

   - frame - the current frame

 You can import visualizer.py safely due to a __name__ guard and you can compile csv by running main() after it's imported - it will not open a GUI.

+# X-zipper

+A tool to compress CSV effects to a smaller size, very fast compression but no error correction.